West’s Triumphalism After German Reunification Was 'Serious Mistake', Bundestag Lawmaker Says

 “The West could not stop winning, and assumed that everything would continue as it had before.
 This was a serious mistake, the consequences of which are seen to this day,” Gysi said, speaking to Sputnik on the occasion of the anniversary of Germany’s reunification.

 At the stroke of midnight on October 3, 1990, in accordance with the treaty on unification signed in August of that year, the German Democratic Republic ceased to exist, with its territories incorporated into the Federal Republic.
-Reunification was preceded by the so-called ‘Two Plus Four Agreement’ negotiated and signed by the FRG and the GDR, plus the four powers which had occupied Germany after the end of the Second World War: the Soviet Union, the United States, the United Kingdom, and France.
+Reunification was preceded by the so-called "Two Plus Four Agreement" negotiated and signed by the FRG and the GDR, plus the four powers which had occupied Germany since the end of the Second World War: the Soviet Union, the United States, the United Kingdom, and France.
 The latter document paved the way for unification.

-According to Gysi, one example of the West’s triumphalism in the post-Cold War era was the continued presence of US forces in Germany long after Russia in 1994 finished withdrawal of troops who had been stationed in Cold War battleground since Soviet times.
+According to Gysi, one example of the West’s triumphalism in the post-Cold War era was the continued presence of US forces in Germany long after Russia withdrew its troops in 1994.

 “The USSR was ready to withdraw its troops, and the US, France and the UK similarly agreed to remove their forces.
 However, in the case of the US, this was a symbolic promise, because many troops, as well as nuclear weapons, would remain on German territory,” Gysi said.